karllhughes/learn/_posts/2022-02-12-the-ultimate-list-of-developer-podcasts.md

 Topic: General Technology

 What happens when software eats the world?
 Industry veterans Paul Ford and Rich Ziade chat with their friends about technology, design, and business from a distinctly East Coast point of view.
 Decades of experience inform their no-BS, quick-witted patter about what digital transformation really means.
-Created by Postlight, the digital product studio they co-founded in New York City

 ### [The Frontier Podcast](https://www.gun.io/frontier)

 Topic: Software Engineering/Development/Programming

-For software engineers and engineering leaders.
+For software engineers and engineering leaders

 ### [Conversations with Community Managers](https://communityroundtable.com/what-we-do/resources/conversations-with-community-managers/)